kryptorado/dineShareMatching/README.md

 ## Access the deployed API
 ```
 https://dineshare-matching.herokuapp.com/match
 ```
-this path accepts a POST request with content-type=json and the body of the request must be in this format: https://github.com/dineShare/dineShareAPI/blob/recommendation_engine/Recommendation_Engine/python/operation.txt
+This path accepts a POST request with header: content-type=json.
+The body of the request must be in this format: https://github.com/dineShare/dineShareAPI/blob/recommendation_engine/Recommendation_Engine/python/operation.txt